20 Good movies to Learn Korean

 The story focuses on an older woman who regains her youthful beauty after visiting a photo studio.
 She is sad about her life because she knows her family doesn’t need her.

-From the learners’ perspective, it is a kind of musical movie.
+From the learners’ perspective, it is a musical film.
 Thus, it will have many old-age songs.
 These songs are always healthy for learning new vocabulary and even sentence patterns.

 Shim Eun-Kyung plays the youth version of Grandma, who calls herself Oh Doo-ri.
 The older version of Oh Mal-soon, Na Moon-hee, portrays the grandmother.